MX5/Eunos Buying Guide Part 1

 1.6 or 1.8?

 I probably get asked about this more than any other aspect of an MX5 purchase.
 Lets look at the facts: when new, the 1.6 was good for 114(ish) bhp while the 1.8 produced 130bhp, an increase of 15% and had around 10% more torque produced lower down the rev range.
 However the 1.8 is a little heavier (50-70kg depending on exact model) so performance is not so different – an extra couple of mph on top speed and a couple of tenths of a second quicker to 60mph.
 Remember all these figures apply to nice shiny new cars: time and usage will have played a big part in how they drive now.
 In reality, a 1.8 has a little more low down power and copes with motorway cruising a little more easily than a 1.6 but I reckon most people wouldn’t notice the difference.
 The 1.6 is a sweeter revving engine and a few well chosen modifications will significantly boost bhp and driving fun.
+Its worth remembering that there were two different 1.6 engines: the standard 115bhp engine as found in Eunos models and earlier UK cars and the 88bhp unit as found in later UK cars.
+This isn't a detuned version of the 115bhp engine but a completely different engine with different pistons and head.
+Don't dismiss that lower-powered engine though.
+It may have less bhp but it develops a good slug of torque lower down the rev range which in real world terms, means its lovely to drive and is a good match for the higher powered engine which produced its power higher up the rev range.

 The real world answer is forget the engine and just concentrate on finding the nicest car you can.